timtian/gulp-rev-easy/README.md

     set base directory for your assets
     <img src='/a/b.png'/> rev will found file in path.join(base, src)
-    options.cwd is deprecate, use options.base or set gulp.src(path, {cwd:mycwd}) instead
+    options.cwd is obsoleted, use options.base or set gulp.src(path, {cwd:mycwd}) instead